OpenLibMathSeq/IntegerTriangles.jl/README.md

 [![Build status](https://travis-ci.org/OpenLibMathSeq/IntegerTriangles.jl.svg?branch=master)](https://travis-ci.org/OpenLibMathSeq/IntegerTriangles.jl)
 --

-The package is tested against Julia 1.3.1 and above on Linux, macOS, and Windows64.
+The package is tested against Julia 1.6.0 on Linux, macOS, and Windows64.

-Very early in the development cycle, version 0.1.0.
+Very early in the development cycle, version 0.2.0.

 ## Julia implementations of integer triangles.

 We give a framework for computing mathematical integer triangles and use it to create "Integer Triangle Trait Cards"™.

 A trait card is a compilation of the essential characteristics of an integer triangle, whereby we understand the characteristics of a triangle to be integer sequences that can be obtained from the triangle by elementary transformations.

 To see what you can expect start by executing